 To qualify for Medicare Advantage, you must be an American citizen or permanent legal resident of at least 5 years in a row.
 You are eligible if you are 65 or older or – in some circumstances – due to a disability.

-There are many benefits to being an Iora Medicare Advantage patient.
+There are many benefits to being an Iora with One Medical Medicare Advantage patient.
 We can help patients navigate specialists, get more out of their insurance benefits, and save money where possible.
 Since Medicare Advantage patients pay a fixed amount, they do not need to worry about the cost of procedures or services they receive in our practices.
 There are $0 premium Medicare Advantage plans that give you access to additional services, as well.

 If you have Medicare and Medicaid, and you are not on a Medicare Advantage plan, you could be missing out on lots of supplemental coverage and benefits that traditional Medicare does not pay for.
 Benefits include gym memberships and meal programs, just to name a couple.